What Film and Video Editors and Camera Operators Do

 The following are examples of types of camera operators:

 Cinematographers film motion pictures.
-They usually have a team of camera operators and assistants working under them.
-They determine the angles and types of equipment that will best capture a shot.
+They usually work with a team of camera operators and assistants.
+Cinematographers determine the angles and types of equipment that will best capture a shot.
 They also adjust the lighting in a shot, because that is an important part of how the image looks.

 Videographers film or videotape private ceremonies or special events, such as weddings.
 They also may work with companies and make corporate documentaries on a variety of topics.
-Some videographers post their work on video-sharing websites for prospective clients.
 Most videographers edit their own material.

 Many videographers run their own business or do freelance work.
 They may submit bids, write contracts, and get permission to shoot on locations that may not be open to the public.
 They also get copyright protection for their work and keep financial records.